klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- <p style="text-align: center;">~</p> -->

-When it premiered, The Matrix was celebrated for its special effects, which back then were groundbreaking.
+When it premiered, The Matrix was celebrated for its groundbreaking special effects.
-And the effects certainly boosts the movie, but they aren't the reason for its cult.
+And the effects certainly boosts the movie, but they aren't the reason for its later cult.
-No, its entrancement lies in its theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the emerging awe over the exploding era of internet when it was still in its infancy.
+No, the entrancement lies in the theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the emerging awe over the internet era at the time of its infancy.

 The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
 As the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo: